k-takata/minpac/README.md

 `{plugname}` specifies a plugin name.
 Wildcards can be used.
 If omitted or an empty string is specified, `"*"` is used.

-If `{nameonly}` is 1, plugin (or package) names are listed instead of the direcotries.
-Default is 0.
+If `{nameonly}` is TRUE, plugin (or package) names are listed instead of the direcotries.
+Default is FALSE.

 E.g.: